filmil/bazel-registry/ai/generate_spec.md

   needed to add this module into `MODULE.bazel` when used.
 Add a "copy" icon that on click copies that text into the current clipboard.
 * Use double quotes for quoting strings in the mouse-over.

+## Subtask 6

+Modify the HTML template in `//cmd/generate/main.go` as follows:

+* Add a page bottom matter that has a copyright to Filip Filmar from year 2025 onwards, and add a note that the code to generate the page was created in full with an automated coding assistant.